Generative APIs FAQ

 Refer to our dedicated documentation for more information on rate limits.

-Can I increase maximum output (completion) tokens for a model?
+Can I increase maximum output (completion) tokens for a model when using Serverless?

-No, you cannot increase maximum output tokens above limits for each model in Generative APIs.
+No, you cannot increase the maximum number of output tokens beyond the limits for each model.
 These limits are in place to protect you against:

 - Long generation, which may end by an HTTP timeout.
 Limits are designed to ensure a model will send its HTTP response in less than 5 minutes.

 - Uncontrolled billing, as several models are known to be able to enter infinite generation loops (specific prompts can make the model generate the same sentence over and over, without stopping at all).
-If you require higher maximum output tokens, you can use Managed Inference, where these limits do not apply (as your bill will be limited to the size of your deployment).
+If you require higher maximum output tokens, you can use Generative APIs - Dedicated Deployment, where these limits do not apply (as your bill will be limited to the size of your deployment).

 Compatibility and integration